girihemant19/HyPR/README.md

 1. **graph.py**: This is the script for creating batches.
 2. **dataset**: This is the static dataset.
-3. **x**: The scratch dataset created to calculate PR using NvPagerank.
+3. **x**: The scratch dataset created to calculate PR using nvGraph.
 4. **z**: Number of batches to be created.

 2)After the batches are created, run the HyPR algorith to do preprocessing